-Women suffer more intensely from hair loss than from men.
-However, a lot of progress has been made in diagnosing the underlying cause of hair loss specifically for women.
+As of current times, tremendous progress has been made in diagnosing the underlying cause of hair loss, specifically for women.

-There can be a wide range of causes for the loss but one well-known cause is Polycystic Ovarian Syndrome (PCOS).
+There can be many causes of female hair loss, but one well-known cause is Polycystic Ovarian Syndrome (PCOS).

-PCOS is known to impact nearly 60 per cent of women worldwide now have some degree of PCOS.
+PCOS is estimated to impact nearly 60 percent of women worldwide who currently deal with some degree of PCOS.

-Research by Mount Sinai Hospital in New York, St. Mary's Hospital, Imperial College and top British trichologist Philip Kingsley uncovered a ink between hair loss in women and PCOS as far back as 2000.
+Research by Mount Sinai Hospital in New York, St. Mary's Hospital, and Imperial College, along with late great British trichologist Philip Kingsley uncovered a link between hair loss in women and PCOS as far back as 2000.

 According to Reuters Health, January 2012, Danish researchers have determined that a diet high in the ratio of protein to carbohydrates can help women suffering from PCOS.

-"Replacing carbohydrates with protein in ad libitum diets improves weight loss and improves glucose metabolism and seems to offer an improved dietary treatment of PCOS patients," Dr Lone B. Sorensen told Reuters Health by email.
+"Replacing carbohydrates with protein in ad libitum diets improves weight loss and glucose metabolism.
+It seems to offer improved dietary treatment for PCOS patients," Dr. Lone B. Sorensen told Reuters Health.

-In an online paper in The American Journal of Clinical Nutrition, Dr Sorensen of the University of Copenhagen and colleagues note that most dietary interventions for PCOS have focused on energy restriction.
+In The American Journal of Clinical Nutrition, the University of Copenhagen's Dr. Sorensen noted that most dietary interventions for PCOS focused on energy restriction.
 Indeed, many women with the condition are obese.

 Because the Danish team wanted to know whether replacing carbohydrates with protein might be helpful, they recruited 57 women and assigned them through rank minimization to eat either a standard or high-protein diet.
 Neither group had any kilojoules restriction.

-More than half the women dropped out over the course of the six-month study.
-Seven women left because of pregnancy; another 23 did so for other reasons, leaving 27 to be evaluated.
+More than half the women dropped out throughout the six-month study.
+Seven women left because of pregnancy; another 23 did so for other reasons, going 27 to be evaluated.